Skip to main content

 Debate

-debate coordinates two or more agents arguing assigned positions across a fixed number of rounds.
-After the final round a single judge reads the full transcript and produces a structured verdict — either picking the strongest stance or synthesizing a position from the strongest points of multiple stances.
+debate coordinates two or more agents arguing assigned positions across rounds.
+After the rounds end, a single judge reads the full transcript and produces a structured verdict — either picking the strongest stance or synthesizing a position from the strongest points of multiple stances.

 When to use it